Marker Logo

 Topics.
 This historical marker is listed in this topic list: Science & Medicine.
 A significant historical year for this entry is 1993.

 Location.
 39° 47.934′ N, 76° 59.15′ W. Marker is in Hanover, Pennsylvania, in York County.
-Marker is on Frederick St. near Near Centennial Ave., on the left when traveling east.
+It is on Frederick St. near Near Centennial Ave., on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Hanover PA 17331, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Search and Destroy, Hide and Seek (about 300 feet away, measured in a direct line); The Winebrenner House (about 300 feet away); Hospitality Before Hostility (about 400 feet away); The Hanover Spectator Covers the Battle (about 500 feet away); Trailblazing Writers Leader, Long, and Prowell (about 500 feet away); Birthplace of John Luther Long (about 500 feet away); George Nace (Neas) House (about 600 feet away); The Hanover Theater (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Search and Destroy, Hide and Seek (about 300 feet away, measured in a direct line); The Winebrenner House (about 300 feet away); Hospitality Before Hostility (about 400 feet away); The Hanover Spectator Covers the Battle (about 500 feet away); Trailblazing Writers Leader, Long, and Prowell (about 500 feet away); Birthplace of John Luther Long (about 500 feet away); George Nace (Neas) House (about 600 feet away); The Hanover Theater (about 600 feet away).
 Touch for a list and map of all markers in Hanover.

 Paid Advertisement